-- ⇒ Student Activity Fee: \$20.00 one-time, yearly fee -will supplement student activities, clubs and assemblies that are for the betterment of all students - Athletic Fees: Tournament teams (e.g., badminton) = \$15, season teams (e.g., volleyball, basketball) = \$35 and teams with additional fees for rentals, specialized equipment (e.g., hockey, football) = \$50.
+- ⇒ Athletic Fees: Tournament teams (e.g., badminton) = \$15, season teams (e.g., volleyball, basketball) = \$35 and teams with additional fees for rentals, specialized equipment (e.g., hockey, football) = \$50.
 These fees will be used to fund uniform maintenance, equipment repair/replacement and school-based athletic celebrations & awards.
-Please note, there may be additional costs charged by individual teams for uniforms, tournaments, travel, etc. - ⇒ Yearbook Purchase: Optional & pricing TBD - ⇒ Optional Programming: TBD for each program (for students choosing to participate in IB, overseas trips and exchanges, etc...) - ⇒ Enhanced Programming/Materials: TBD (for students wishing to participate in field trips or wishing to use superior product or consumables not provided by the school) please note, alternative programming and assignments will be provided for students not wishing to participate in a field trip. - ⇒ Extracurricular Trips, Events or Activities: TBD (for students wishing to participate in dances, proms, theme days, drama productions, school council activities etc...) - ⇒ Graduation Fee: \$25.00 required fee for all graduating students which covers the cost of the hall rental and up to four guest tickets.
+Please note, there may be additional costs charged by individual teams for uniforms, tournaments, travel, etc. - ⇒ Yearbook Purchase: Optional & pricing TBD - ⇒ Optional Programming: TBD for each program - ⇒ Enhanced Programming/Materials: TBD (for students wishing to participate in field trips or wishing to use superior product or consumables not provided by the school) please note, alternative programming and assignments will be provided for students not wishing to participate in a field trip. - ⇒ Extracurricular Trips, Events or Activities: TBD (for students wishing to participate in dances, proms, theme days, drama productions, school council activities etc...) - ⇒ Graduation Fee: To be determined depending on the type of graduation ceremony allowed